ChilliCream/graphql-platform/website/src/blog/2021-03-31-chillicream-platform-11-1/2021-03-31-chillicream-platform-11-1.md

 }
 ```

-This feature was implemented by Pascal, who is the third person who became a Chilli.
-Together Pascal and I are building most of the Hot Chocolate server and gateway.
+This feature was implemented by [Pascal], who is the third person who became a Chilli.
+Together [Pascal] and [I] are building most of the Hot Chocolate server and gateway.

 > More about this topic can be read [here](https://chillicream.com/docs/hotchocolate/integrations/mongodb/).